 Why Choose a 25(b) Exempt Product?

 Using a 25(b) exempt pesticide like Lost Coast Plant Therapy offers peace of mind.
-These products are crafted with natural, plant-based ingredients, making them safe to use in your garden, on your houseplants, and even in commercial farming.
-They don’t harm beneficial insects like bees, ladybugs, and praying mantises.
-And because they’re biodegradable, they’re gentle on the planet.
+These products are crafted with natural, plant-based ingredients, making them safe to use in your garden, on your houseplants, and even in commercial farming when used as directed.

 We at Lost Coast Plant Therapy believe in transparency, and that the customer should know what they are using on their plants, especially when that plant is for food.